-25. COMMITMENTS AND CONTINGENT LIABILITIES
+21. COMMITMENTS AND CONTINGENT LIABILITIES

-The Group has no significant contingent liabilities as at December 31, 2022 and 2021.
+The Group has no significant commitments and contingent liabilities as at December 31, 2023 and 2022.

-26. RELATED PARTIES
+22. RELATED PARTIES

 FIBRA Macquarie is listed on the Mexican Stock Exchange and its CBFIs are understood by the Manager to be widely held.
 The following summary provides an overview of the Group's key related parties: